EUDAT-Training/B2SHARE-Training/deploy/12_Community_integration.md

 All commands below are using the [b2share tool](08_Configuration.md#using-the-b2share-tool) after successfully [entering](08_Configuration.md#entering-the-docker-container-environment) the `dockerize_b2share_1` container.

 ### After care
-When new communities are added or existing ones are updated regarding community name and description, it is necessary to synchronize the list of communities with the OAI-PMH declared sets used for metadata harvesting by external metadata services like [B2FIND](https://b2find.eudat.eu)
+When new communities are added or existing ones are updated regarding community name and description, it is necessary to synchronize the list of communities with the OAI-PMH declared sets used for metadata harvesting by external metadata services like [B2FIND](https://b2find.eudat.eu).

+After your community is finalized, use the following command:

 ```sh
 $ b2share oai update_sets